 The standard video lessons are for general purpose use and cover things like:

-- Foundation lessons for getting started with using positive reinforcement – teaching a default behaviour and emotional self-control around food
+- Foundation lessons for getting started with using positive reinforcement -establishing calmness and confidence when there are people around with food and then teaching a default behaviour

 - Basic target training – touching targets and stationary targeting behaviours